tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 ### Overview

-In today's class, students will learn how to utilize the git graphical user interface (GUI), git command line interface (CLI), and create markdown files to generate FinTech case studies that can be collaboratively stored, accessed, modified, and previewed in an online git or file repository such as GitHub.
-A solid understanding of the git GUI/CLI and knowing how to create markdown files will help students properly manage git repositories and construct visually enhanced README files.
+In today's class, students will learn how to utilize the Git Command Line Interface (CLI) and create markdown files to generate FinTech case studies that can be collaboratively stored, accessed/modified, and previewed on an online git or file repository such as Github.
+A solid understanding of the git CLI as well as knowing how to create markdown files will serve students in helping them properly manage git repositories and construct visually enhanced README description files.

 ### Class Objectives

 By the end of class, students will be able to:

-* Create a git repository and upload files to GitHub using the git GUI.

 * Configure the git CLI user credentials from the terminal.